galinaki/Lyrics/README.md

 - Find and use external api
 - Render data on page
-- Allow user to choose background
+- Allow user to choose background by clicking on emoji

 #### PostMVP

 - Add second API with random backgrounds